Hybrid lunar ISRU plant: a comparative analysis with carbothermal reduction and water extraction: Lunar ISRU hybrid plant modeling

 \subsubsection{Water transportation}

 The model developed by Kleinhenz and Paz~\cite{Kleinhenz.2020} is considered for the water tankers discussed in Section~\ref{sec:concept_operations}.
 The tankers are composed of a mobility platform and a payload, which includes a water tank, a battery, and a communication and navigation unit.
 The mobility platform mass is based on a payload ratio (payload mass/mobility platform mass) of 1.5, similar to RASSOR 2.0.
 The aluminum tank is modeled based on its water capacity, including a 50\% ullage.
 The battery energy density is 140 Wh/kg, allowing for a maximum 80\% discharge.
 These same battery properties are used for the RASSOR 2.0 excavators.
-The charging stations at the propellant production and H\textsubscript{2}O extraction plants can provide enough power to allow for a 5-hour excavator and a 10-hour tanker recharge time.
+The charging stations at the propellant production and H\textsubscript{2}O extraction plants can provide enough power to allow for a 5-hour excavator and a 10-hour tanker recharge time. \revaa{As mentioned in Sec.~\ref{subsec:conops_ph}, water starts to thaw after a tanker leaves the PSR.
+The required time for this process is calculated from the thermal environment of the tanker.
+The developed model compares this time with the charge time and adds extra time for waiting for this process to be done when necessary.}

 The tankers deliver water to a fixed aluminum tank at the H\textsubscript{2}/O\textsubscript{2} production plant, which is 3 times larger than the total tankers' water tank volume to account for operational mismatches.
-The water tank mass also includes a Commercial-Off-The-Shelf (COTS) pump \revb{, which is modeled based on those for space applications by Micropump, Inc.~\cite{Kleinhenz.2017, Schuster.2023}}
+The water tank mass also includes a Commercial-Off-The-Shelf (COTS) pump \revb{, which is modeled based on those for space applications by Micropump, Inc.~\cite{Kleinhenz.2017, Schuster.2023, Micropump.2024}}